Chart Color Schemes

 Gelorup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 In Gelorup, as per the latest Census evaluation, all dwellings were houses with none being semi-detached, apartments, or other types.
 This contrasts with Non-Metro WA's 88.1% houses and 11.8% other dwellings.
-Home ownership in Gelorup stood at 47.5%, with mortgaged dwellings at 47.1% and rented ones at 5.5%.
+Home ownership in Gelorup stood at 47.5%, with mortgaged properties at 47.1% and rented ones at 5.5%.
 The median monthly mortgage repayment was $2,000, higher than Non-Metro WA's average of $1,616.
-The median weekly rent in Gelorup was $380, surpassing Non-Metro WA's figure of $300.
-Nationally, Gelorup's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+Weekly rent in Gelorup averaged $380 compared to Non-Metro WA's $300.
+Nationally, Gelorup's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing